Usurbilgo-Lanbide-Eskola/odoo-addons/calendar_event_privacy_based_notifications/README.rst

 |badge1|

-With this module notifications are sent only to internal users, if in the privacy drop-down menu the option "only internal users" is selected.

-**Table of contents**
+With this module email notifications are sent fulfilling the privacy of the event **Table of contents**

 .. contents::